-Some of these rescues are courtesy listings, so pleaseread to the end of
+Some of these rescues are courtesy listings so

-page, so please take a look at all the
+not always on first page, so please take a look at all the

-If you are interested in any of our rescues [Pamela Jo], please
+If you are interested in any of our rescues

-be checked and a Home Visit will be
+All references will be checked and a Home Visit will be

 arranged at your convenience.
 You must be over 30 years of age for permanent adoption, but we do consider those

 Please help us find missing animals on

 Your donations are what keep us saving lives ... donations pay for spay/neutering, medical costs, food,